 We keep hearing reports in the press of how much stress school children are under these days and how worried they get about exams and tests.
-The best thing we can do for our children when they are facing exams is to help them keep everything in perspective, keep them calm and focussed when studying and support them as much as possible.
+The best thing we can do for our children when they are facing exams is to help them keep everything in perspective, keep them calm and focused when studying and support them as much as possible.
 A stressful environment with worried, anxious parents enforcing a strict study regime will not benefit anyone and could even be detrimental to your child’s progress.
-Here are 5 things you can do to help your child prepare for the 11+ exam:
+Here are 5 ways you can help your child prepare for the 11 plus exam.

 Do Your Research